The position is the right fit if you are passionate and excited about the latest developments in that ecosystem, just as we are.

 Full-stack approach: The engineering team applies a full-stack approach.
 We encourage every engineer to work on the full range of tasks (infrastructure, backend, frontend) based on their preferences.
 The team supports each other to have the knowledge and skills for it.

-Our engineering blog: We regularly publish articles about React & Co., Node.js, product development and engineering management.
+Our engineering blog: We publish articles about our learnings and experience.
 You might find something interesting, and we’d love for you to share your experiences and findings too.
 You should check it out.

 Remote work: We are open to people who don’t live in Berlin and don’t want to relocate.
 The only requirement at the moment is that you live in Europe.
 This makes the organization and process easier for all of us.